hermesthecat/sourcegraph2api/README.md

 ## ⚡ Features

-- **Full OpenAI Compatibility**: Works seamlessly with existing OpenAI libraries and tools by calling models like `gpt-4`, `claude-3-opus`, etc.
+- **Full OpenAI Compatibility**: Works seamlessly with existing OpenAI libraries and tools.
+- **Built-in Admin Panel**: A comprehensive web interface to manage the entire proxy.
+- **Dynamic Cookie & API Key Pools**: Manage multiple Sourcegraph cookies and generate API keys for your users, all from the UI.
+- **Usage Statistics & Metrics**: Detailed dashboard with charts for requests, errors, and model usage.
-- **Broad Model Support**: Access to over 35 of the latest AI models from Anthropic, Google, OpenAI, Mistral, and more.
+- **Broad Model Support**: Access to over 35 of the latest AI models from Anthropic, Google, OpenAI, etc.
-- **Streaming Support**: Full `stream: true` support for real-time, uninterrupted response streaming.
+- **Streaming Support**: Full `stream: true` support for real-time responses.
-- **Production-Ready**: Developed with TypeScript for robust error handling, performance optimization, and stability.
-- **Enterprise Security**: Rate limiting, IP blacklisting, and API key authentication.
+- **Enterprise Security**: Rate limiting, IP blacklisting, and a robust user/API key authentication system.
-- **Performance**: Optimized for low latency and efficient resource usage.
+- **Production-Ready**: Developed with TypeScript for stability and performance.

+## 👑 Admin Panel

+This project includes a powerful admin panel to manage and monitor your proxy server.

+**How to Access:**

+1. Start the server.
+2. Open your browser and go to `http://localhost:7033/login`.
+3. Log in with the default credentials:
+    - **Username:** `admin`
+    - **Password:** `admin`

+**(Security Note: It is highly recommended to change the default admin password immediately after your first login.)**

+**Panel Features:**

+- **Dashboard**: View real-time statistics, including total requests, error rates, and usage charts for models, cookies, and API keys.
+- **Cookie Management**: Add, delete, and toggle multiple Sourcegraph cookies to create a resilient request pool.
+- **API Key Management**: Create, delete, and manage API keys for your users.
+- **User Management**: Add or remove admin users who can access the panel.
+- **Usage Metrics**: Browse through a detailed, paginated log of all API requests.

 ## 🚀 Installation